abel-research/ampscan/README.md

 Installation
 ------------

+AmpScan has a number of dependencies, we recommend using conda to deal with these.
+To create a new environment to run AmpScan in:

+``conda create -n env_name python=3 numpy scipy pyqt matplotlib``

+``conda install -c conda-forge vtk=8.1.0``

 For the most up to date version of AmpScan, clone directly from the gitlab repository into a virtual environment using:

 ``git clone https://git.soton.ac.uk/js22g12/AmpScan.git``